leroyl6420-boop/Pie-A-Thon/Journal.md

 I added a strawberry station to the game.
 You wash the strawberries and mash them to make a jam.
 Instead of a boolean for the acquisition, the strawberries are an integer, for customers may want multiple servings in their pie.
 I plan to add more fruits to the game.
 If room becomes a problem, I may replace individual fruit stations with an ingredient shelf.
 I honestly find the washing mechanic pretty boring after adding it, so I may get rid of it and add a jam maker to the game where you pour all your ingredients into a machine and crank a handle.
 I might add more ingredients next, or make a pie assembly station and an oven.

 ![An image of the strawberry-washing process](Images/P11.png)

+# Devlog 10
+1h 46min 12sec Logged

+I replaced the strawberry station with an ingredients station.
+I also got rid of strawberries entirely, and am instead using blueberries, cherries, pumpkins, and apples.
+I'll make a filler-making station next.
+I figured out how to update text real-time, so I can display how much of each ingredient the player has in the ingredient-gathering minigame.